codepr/codepr.github.io/_posts/2024-04-12-phoenix-livebook-nerves.md

 :emqtt.stop(pid)
 {% endhighlight %}

 Oh no, must rebuild the livebook :( one current limitation of livebook in `nerves` is that `Mix.install` is not supported yet.
-Livebook can be customized easily on the host machine (your PC).
+Livebook can be customized easily on the host machine.

 Flash `nerves_livebook` into device (`rpi4`)